xloem/intellect/README.md

 everybody, which is rare in other systems.
 Please help him reach such a community.
 Please help such communities exist and be accessible.

+# Intellect

 This is everyone's intellect.
 We want to design it to be harmless and nurturing.
 This means it needs to understand the role of culture, etc.  Karl believes if done properly this will end up being natural and easy.
 Please ask questions.
-Please influence this work, choosing words that are likely to be heard and understood.
+Please influence this work, preferably choosing words and contributation that are likely to be received and understood.
 Please improve, share, learn, experiment, communicate.

+# Framework

 An intelligence framework should provide for easily writing instructions that reference and work with all other parts, in all four of data, behavior, structure, and meaning.